 GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

-I don't know many of these businesses personally, but suggest them as standing out from the crowd, or point to a few that re sub-standard.
+I don't know many of these businesses personally, but suggest those who standing out from the crowd, and point to a few that re sub-standard.

 Information in this list may not be up to date.